Pinguicula 'ANPA'

 ORIGIN AND HISTORY :

 The plants have been collected in Mexico by A. Lux (the describer of P. immaculata) about more than 10 years ago (before 1994 ?) and were grown in culture by Andrej Pavlovic.
-Jan Flisek was given leaves from these clones that according to him are all different.
+Jan Flisek was given leaves from these clones that according to him are all differents.
 He named the cultivars 'ANPA A', 'ANPA B', 'ANPA C', 'ANPA D' (ANPA from ANdrej PAvlovic, and the letter for the clones A, B, C, D).

 Map / LOCALISATION: